The Daily Dose/Sunday, July 7, 2024

 Match wits with Gaylon.
 It’s not that hard.

-What team holds the NBA record for most 3-pointers in a playoff game? – Answer next time!
+Which team holds the record for most runs in an inning? – Answer next time!

 Loading